 - 1. A District Master Plan. - Replacement of large District assets (Shop, and Aquatic Recreation Center) lost in the fire.
-Nearly all funding may be from insurance, state or federal funds though we may need to develop additional funds to complete as needed. - 3.
+Nearly all funding may be from insurance, state or federal funds, though the District may need to develop additional funds to complete these projects as needed. - 3.
 Improvements to existing parks and facilities, especially items that improve access, efficiency, conservation, or user experience. - 4.
 Implement critical projects (Lakeridge park development, Magalia Paradise Lake Loop Trail, and improvements to Oak Creek, Noble, and possibly Coutolenc Parks. - 5.
 Continue seeking supplemental grant funding for park projects and acquisitions, prioritizing donations.